imranalmunyeem/imranalmunyeem/README.md

 # Hello there 👋

-I am Imran Al Munyeem, a Fully Funded PhD Researcher in Computer Science at Nottingham Trent University, United Kingdom.
+I am Imran Al Munyeem, a PhD Researcher in Computer Science at Nottingham Trent University, United Kingdom.

 My research focuses on cybersecurity, cyber ranges, cyber-physical systems, and AI-assisted security testing.
 I am passionate about developing secure, scalable, and realistic cybersecurity training and experimentation environments that bridge academic research with real-world cyber resilience challenges.